NMBouwman/NMBouwman.github.io/_posts/2024-05-27-binary-operations-on-braille.markdown

 [image tree]

 Another type of search tree is a prefix tree, also called a <em>trie</em>.
 A trie splits words into prefixes, which construct words as we traverse down the trie.
 For example, the words WORD and WORK have a common prefix WOR-, so they trace they same path down the trie (W-, WO-, WOR-) until they split off at the final node.
 It is then possible to add an "end" node, which indicates that a valid word has been reached.
-The prefix WORK- can then split off into WORK (end) and WORKS-, which continues the trie.
+The prefix WORD- can then split off into WORD (end) and WORDS-, which continues the trie.
 This is shown in the image below.
 Since we already split the dictionary into words of equal length in advance, we will not bother with end nodes but simply go down the entire tree.

 <img title="Trie example" alt="Trie example" src="/images/braille_binary_trie.png">

-Tries provide the perfect solution to our problem.
-We first construct a trie containing all words in the English dictionary of a certain length.
-The root node is an empty string, branching out into $$26$$ leaves; A- to Z-.
-All words are constructed one letter at a time.
-The strategy is then to perform all three searches at the same time:
+Tries provide the perfect solution to our problem: they allow us to perform all three searches through the dictionary at once.
+First, we construct a trie containing all words in the English dictionary of a certain length.
+The root node is an empty string and branching out into $$26$$ leaves, A- to Z-.
+Then the strategy is as follows:

+- Traverse each branch down to the very bottom, to form <strong>word 1</strong>;
+- For each <strong>word 1</strong>, loop through the branches of the root node to start constructing <strong>word 2</strong>;
+- Check whether XORing the first letter of <strong>word 1</strong> with the first letter of <strong>word 2</strong> gives a valid letter as output;
+- If the output is valid, save the output branch to construct <strong>word 3</strong> and loop over the branches of the first letter of <strong>word 2</strong> to pick a second letter;
+- Check whether XORing the second letter of <strong>word 1</strong> with the second letter of <strong>word 2</strong> gives a letter that exists as a branch of the first letter of <strong>word 3</strong>;
+- If it is, then repeat the above two steps and dive deeper into <strong>word 2</strong>.
+If it is not, then stop the process and find the next <strong>word 1</strong>.

 <!--ADROP - PINTE - SHIFT
 APHIS - PEDRO - STING